River Derwent, Yorkshire: Course and character of the Derwent catchment area

 The River Hertford starts close to Hunmanby near the seaside town of Filey and flows westwards into the Derwent.
-The management area is about 83 km² with a largely rural economy of arable farming and managed grassland in a flat to undulating landscape.
+The management area is about 83 km2 with a largely rural economy of arable farming and managed grassland in a flat to undulating landscape.
 The underlying rock is Corallian Limestone but overlying deposits insulate the river water from this aquifer.
-Close to the river the land is less than 30 m high whilst to the south of the area on the slopes of the Yorkshire Wolds it reaches 100m.
+Close to the river the land is less than 30 m high whilst to the south of the area on the slopes of the Yorkshire Wolds it reaches 100 m.
 The river flows in a narrow heavily modified channel.
-Discharges from water treatment works occur at Seamer, Folkton and Hunmanby.
+Water is discharged from water treatment works at Seamer, Folkton and Hunmanby.